Why is this monitored?

 How is it surveyed?

-MED use many different survey and monitoring methods, depending on the habitat, species or situation being monitored.
+EMFG uses many different survey and monitoring methods, depending on the habitat, species or situation being monitored.
 They collect and report data to determine the ecological condition of our shores and to detect any changes that are taking place, either by natural processes or those influenced by man and to record any damage.

-They work in partnership with other research organisations, carrying out diving programmes and programmes such as for Seal Monitoring and Cetacean Monitoring and monitoring of seagrass and invasive species.
+The Department works in partnership with other research organisations, carrying out diving programmes and programmes such as for Seal Monitoring and Cetacean Monitoring and monitoring of seagrass and invasive species.

 Results and reports